onap/vnfrqts-requirements/docs/Chapter8.rst

 <Version> in the path will allow the Ansible Server to host playbooks
 associated with each software release.
 And run the playbooks that match the software release running on each VNF instance.
-APPC initially will not support playbook versioning only latest playbook is supported.
+APPC initially will not support playbook versioning only latest playbook is supported or a hard coded version that later should become a variable to allow multiple actively in use playbook versions according to VNF release.

 Playbook Function - Is a name associated with a life cycle management task(s) performed by the playbook(s) stored in this directory.
 It should clearly identify the type of action(s) performed by the main playbook and possibly other playbooks stored in this same directory.
-Ideally, playbook function would match APPC corresponding function that executes the main playbook in this directory.
-Following Ansible Naming standards main playbook is usually named site.yml.
+Ideally, playbook function would match APPC corresponding command or function that is performed by the main playbook in this directory.
+Following Ansible naming standards main playbook is usually named site.yml.
 There can be other playbooks on the same directory that use a subset of the roles used by the main playbook site.yml.
 Examples of Playbook Function directory names:

 -  configure – Contains post-instantiation (bulk) configuration playbooks, roles,…

 -  healthcheck – Contains VNF health check playbook(s), roles,…

--  stop – Contains VNF application stop playbook(s), roles,…
+-  stop – Contains VNF application stop  (stopApplication) playbook(s),
+   roles,…

--  start – Contains VNF application start playbook(s), roles,…
+-  start – Contains VNF application start (startApplication) playbook(s),
+   roles,…

 Directory structure to allow hosting multiple version sets of playbooks, for the same VNF type, to be hosted in the runtime environment on the